PX4/PX4-user_guide/en/ros/ros2_comm.md

 - The PX4 Autopilot firmware build process creates IDL files matching a select set of uORB topics that will be shared over Fast DDS.
 - These IDL files are then used by code generators to create the Agent source code, which can then be compiled for the companion.

 The difference is that ROS 2 uses slightly different DDS types than "raw" RTPS/DDS applications.
 These types require slighty different agent code, generated from slightly different IDL files.
 The client-side code is the same in both cases.

 The PX4 Autopilot build process creates ROS2 message files for each uORB message and deploys them to the [px4_msgs](https://github.com/PX4/px4_msgs) repository (this is an automated process through CI).
 The `px4_msgs` package build uses those `.msg` files to generate the ROS 2 interface and type support code to be used by ROS2 nodes.
 At the same time it generates the IDL files that are consumed by the code generators in `px4_ros_com` to generate ROS 2 compatible agent source code.

 :::note
 This means that you should use a version of `px4_msgs` that matches your PX4 Autopilot firmware release.

-Please be aware that at time of writing, there is no easy way to match PX4 Autopilot releases with compatible `px4_msgs` (though you could match commit hashes if needed).
+At time of writing, there is no easy way to match PX4 releases with compatible `px4_msgs` (though you could match commit hashes if needed).

 The PX4 Autopilot development team plans to automatically generate release branches `px4_msgs` and `px4_ros_com` that are compatible with the respective PX4 Autopilot releases.
 :::